 - The best type of closing wheel for this system is still being debated.
 Even with the heaviest of closers, sealing the trench can be difficult at times.

-To get consistent weed control and good soybean yields, more than 8,000 lb of rye dry matter is needed (Figure 8-2).
+To get consistent weed control and good soybean yields, more than 8,000 pounds of rye dry matter is needed (Figure 11-2 - Treatments consisted of rolled rye mulch with no additional weed control measures versus a weed-free check that consisted of conventional tillage with S-metoloachlor PRE and imazethpyr POST).
 Early planting and adequate fertility are required to obtain this level of production.
 Even then, overly wet winters inhibit rye growth.
 Walking fields in March is recommended to assess whether the stand is sufficient for good rye production.
-A poor or spotty stand should be disked in and a clean tillage system used.
-If rye becomes too large before disking, it can be difficult to prepare a clean seedbed and to cultivate.
+Poor or spotty stands should be disked in and a clean tillage system used.
+If rye becomes too large before disking, it can be difficult to prepare a clean seed bed and to cultivate.

 - Chapter 1: Introduction